TanishqRAnjanVerma/Job-Portal/README.md

 ### For Job Seekers

-- Browse available job listings
+- Browse available job listings with search and filtering capabilities
 - View detailed job information
 - Apply for jobs with resume upload
 - User registration and login
 - Receive email confirmation upon application
+- View last visit timestamp in the navigation bar

 ### For Recruiters

 - Post new job opportunities
-- Manage job listings (view, update, delete)
+- Manage job listings (view, update, delete) with confirmation dialogs
-- View applicants for each job
+- View applicants for each job with pagination support
 - Upload company logos
 - User registration and login
+- View last visit timestamp in the navigation bar

 ### General Features

+- **Job Search**: Filter jobs by title, company name, location, or required skills using the navbar search
+- **Last Visit Tracking**: Display user's last visit date and time in the navigation bar
+- **Confirmation Dialogs**: Prevent accidental modifications with confirmation prompts for update and delete operations
+- **Pagination**: Improved performance with paginated job listings (5 jobs per page) and applicant lists (5 applicants per page)
 - Secure user authentication with sessions
 - Role-based access control (Recruiter vs Job Seeker)
 - Form validation with error handling